OSDeploy/GitBook/osbuilder/overview.md

 ### Invoke-OSBuildTask

 This is the function that actually does the build.
 The PatchUpdate parameter is appended to the ImageName and the completed OSBuild.
+This allows me to not have the Patch Date hardcoded in the Task so I can run this monthly, without overwriting a previous build.

 Using the Demo will simulate the OSBuild process without actually mounting

 ![](/assets/2018-07-02_15-43-31.png)